How much does a collection service license bond cost in Tennessee?

 Debt collection services in Tennessee must post a surety bond prior to conducting business as a licensing requirement.

-The required bond amount is based on the number of employees the collection service employees.
-These amounts are listed below:
+The required bond amount is based on the number of employees the collection service employees and are as follows:

 - 1-4 employees: $15,000 surety bond